noranart/Pedestrian-Detection-on-TX1/README.md

 ##Citing our model
-If you found our model useful, please cite our paper and Knowledge Distillation paper:
+If you found our model useful, please cite our paper:

     @articles{liu2016ssd,
       title = {In Teacher We Trust: Learning Compressed Models for Pedestrian Detection},